-To PCAU, it was critical that children’s access to learning, health, nutrition and protection services is not affected.
-To address their most urgent needs during the challenging times that limited physical monitoring, PCAU substituted this with phone call follow ups by the program officer as well as the palliative care coordinators in the districts and the following interventions were taken:
+To PCAU, it was critical that children’s access to learning, health, nutrition, and protection services is not affected.
+To address their most urgent needs during the challenging times that limited physical monitoring, PCAU substituted this with phone call follow-ups by the program officer as well as the palliative care coordinators in the districts, and the following interventions were taken:

 PCAU, with the support of a great team of volunteers and palliative care providers from different areas of the country, has worked hard to ensure that children are supported to continue learning from home.
 The Ministry of Education and Sports decided to have children continue learning from home through television and radio tutoring sessions as well as publishing homeschooling packages for each class in the newspapers.
 Many families could not get access to televisions due to lack of electricity and buying newspapers was neither a priority for their guardians/parents nor affordable for them.
 PCAU worked with volunteers who distributed newspapers in remote areas using motor bikes.
 This service is set to continue until schools are officially reopened.

 COVID-19 brought the economy to a standstill, resulting in very negative effects on the daily income of families.
 This led to increased poverty, and eventually affected the families’ capacity to meet their needs, thereby putting children at risk of malnutrition.
 PCAU was able to intervene and provide food support to struggling families of the children on the program.
-Vulnerable families received posho, beans, salt, sugar, soap which was able to take them for at least two weeks.
+Vulnerable families received posho, beans, salt, sugar, soap which were able to take for at least two weeks.
 This was a great relief to the families who were happy and appreciative as expressed through phone calls and messages.

-Health-related issues of the children: All children with known health conditions on the program have not been left out.
+All children with known health conditions on the program have not been left out.
 PCAU has supported them in this period to ensure that they receive medical attention.
 One of the beneficiaries who needed plastic surgery was picked up by the PCAU car from home to the hospital as normal transport was limited.